syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 ---
 layout: post
-title: Overview of Syncfusion license registration - Syncfusion
+title: How to Register Syncfusion License Key in an Application | Syncfusion
-description: Learn here about how to register Syncfusion license key for Syncfusion application for license validation.
+description: Learn how to register the Syncfusion license key in your application for license validation across various platforms.
 platform: common
 control: Essential Studio
 documentation: ug